BeyondQuality/beyondquality/research/laziness.md

 ### Stage 4: Performance Decline → Reinforced Belief in Laziness

 When performance drops under stress and overload, managers often interpret the outcome as proof of laziness.
 This creates a feedback loop akin to the self-fulfilling prophecy (Rosenthal & Jacobson, 1968).
 Classic project-management literature illustrates the danger: Brooks' Law shows that adding people under deadline pressure increases delays rather than solving them (Brooks, 1975).
 Similarly, DeMarco's The Deadline (1997) narratively demonstrates how fear-driven overcontrol worsens project outcomes.

-Rather than investigating systemic conditions, managers double down on pressure, perpetuating the vicious cycle.
+These reinforcing dynamics are particularly visible in domains like software development, where tight control often leads to declining product quality, further justifying managerial suspicion and triggering even stricter oversight.
+This makes software a useful applied case for examining how the cycle perpetuates itself.

 ## Discussion